QuasiConnective/QuantumFlux/README.md

 How to Play:

-You start with 1 QFID (Quantum Feild Interaction Device) which will start generating ₽ (particles, not Russian money) for you.
+You start with 1 QFID (Quantum Field Interaction Device) which will start generating ₽ (particles, not Russian money) for you.

 With ₽ you can buy more QFID's to make more ₽ until you have enough ₽ to buy higher level builders to make QFID's automatically and so on.